 - Cochise Stronghold: Dragoon Mountains near the (almost) ghost town of Pearce, AZ.

 - Fort Huachuca at Sierra Vista, AZ

-- Fort Lowell in Tucson on Craycroft (see our video)
+- Fort Lowell in Tucson on Craycroft (watch our video here)

 See the Apache Country Map.